FirelyTeam/firely-docs/vonk/deployment/performance.rst

 ~~~~~~~~~~

 #.
 Memory: Memory is only meant for quick tests, and for use in unittests.
 Do not use it in any serious scenario.
 #.
-SQLite: SQLite is mainly used for the Administration database of Vonk.
-You can also use it for the main database.
+SQLite: SQLite is mainly used for the Administration database of Vonk, but you can also use it for the main database.
 Deployment is very easy because of the zero footprint of the driver, but be aware of its limits.
 Vonk must have very fast access to the database file, so effectively it has to be on a local disk.
-Multithreading does work, but does not scale as well as with a normal database server.
+Multithreading does work, but does not scale as well as other databases.
 #.
 SQL Server: Performance tuning of SQL Server is a topic on its own.
 Vonk manages the tables it needs, and the indexes on top of it are optimized for the way Vonk queries them.
 #.
-MongoDB: Performance tuning of MongoDB is a topic on its own.
+MongoDB: Performance tuning of MongoDB is, as well, a topic on its own.
 Vonk manages the collections it needs, and the indexes on top of it are optimized for the way Vonk queries them.
-MongoDB is used in our own performance test, see below.
+MongoDB is used in our own performance tests, see below.

 Prevalidation
 ~~~~~~~~~~~~~

 By default, a resource that is sent to Vonk is fully validated against its StructureDefinition.
 This requires extra processing and thus extra time.
 But you can disable full validation if needed, with the :ref:`ValidateIncomingResources <feature_prevalidation>` setting.
-We have no test yet in place to time the difference caused by this setting.
+We have no tests in place yet to time the difference caused by this setting.

 Search Parameters
 ~~~~~~~~~~~~~~~~~

 When a resource is sent to Vonk for storage, Vonk indexes the resource for all the search parameters that are applicable to the resource.
-The more search parameters are known to Vonk, the more resources will be used for indexing.
-Both time for the indexing processing and storage for storing the values for each search parameter.
+The more search parameters are known to Vonk, the more resources will be used for indexing - both time (for the indexing processing) and storage (for storing the values of each search parameter).
 This also increases the size of the index tables and indexes, and therefore querying times.
-So if you know you will use only part of the predefined search parameters you can choose to delete the others from the Administration API.
-See :ref:`conformance` and :ref:`supportedmodel`.
+Thus, if you know you will only use a portion of the predefined search parameters you can choose to delete the others from the Administration API - see :ref:`conformance` and :ref:`supportedmodel`.

 Pipeline
 ~~~~~~~~

 Vonk is made up of a pipeline of components.
-You can leave out any component that you don't need.
-So if you don't need conditional processing (create, update, delete), just exclude them from the pipeline.
-Excluded components are not loaded and thus never executed.
-See :ref:`settings_pipeline`.
+You can leave out any component that you don't need - so if you don't need conditional processing (create, update, delete), just exclude them from the pipeline.
+Excluded components are not loaded and thus never executed - see :ref:`settings_pipeline`.

 Platform
 ^^^^^^^^